top of page

 The Candyman legacy includes a rich and storied history opening its doors in 1969 as a humble acoustic guitar – to a large home theater, electronics, recorded music and musical instrument store in 1984 – and back to its roots as a musical instruments store (with a few additions including a music education center, repairs, and rentals) in 2009.

-This photos shows the empty lot at 851 St. Michael's Drive prior to The Candyman being built.
+The empty lot at 851 St. Michael's Drive prior to The Candyman being built.

 Candyman 1969 Curbsite Photo.jpg